 Private pay individuals can also be accepted into this program.
 But only one private pay participant per foster home is permitted.
 Residents experience a family-like environment rather than an institutional nursing home setting.
 As of 2023, there are approximately 800 CCFFH’s throughout the islands of Hawaii.

-In order for residents of Hawaii to live in certified CCFFH’s and receive financial assistance from the government, there are certain eligibility requirements they must meet.
+In order for residents of Hawaii to live in a certified foster family home and receive financial assistance from the government, there are certain eligibility requirements they must meet.

 In addition to the care recipient eligibility requirements above, there are also criteria for a home to be certified as a CCFFH.
 For instance, the main caregiver must be a minimum of 21 years old, experienced in caring for the elderly and disabled, and be a licensed practical nurse, a nurse aide, or a registered nurse.

-To apply for the CCFFH program, one must go through a Case Management Agency (CMA), either by contacting them directly or going through a referral.
-For a list of CMA’s across Hawaii, click here.
-CMA’s can also help applicants apply for Long-Term Care Medicaid.
+To apply for the CCFFH program, one must go through a Case Management Agency (CMA), either by contacting them directly or by getting a referral.
+A list of current CMA’s across Hawaii can be found here.
+CMA’s can also help applicants apply for long-term care Medicaid.

 Make note, each CCFFH and CMA is independently contracted with various Medicaid health plans of their choosing.
 Therefore, it’s important to make sure that both are in the provider network for one’s health plan.